velvetkevorkian/enterprise/design_enterprise_report:_telling_stories.md

 Again, having evidence of projects in the wild, and especially some of the commercial work I've done, should provide credibility.

 ####Emotions
+This is a tricky one.
+What kind of emotions do I want to evoke with my portfolio (aside from "take my money!")?
+Awe and wonder would be ideal but depending on that would be hubristic in the extreme.

 ####Stories
+This is the opportunity to tie all the preceding points together.
+Creating a coherent overall narrative is an opportunity to put the previous points into action, while the stories of individual projects can form layers of depth which reinforce that.

 ###Case study: Quartic Llama
-[Quartic Llama](http://quarticllama.com/) are a Dundee-based games studio, founded in 2012 by graduates from the University of Abertay.
+For some insight into the importance of stories and how we tell them, I got in touch with [Quartic Llama](http://quarticllama.com/), a Dundee-based games studio, founded in 2012 by graduates from the University of Abertay.
 In addition to their, for lack of a better term, "normal" games development work, they also collaborate extensively with cultural organisations, creating games and experiences.
 I first came across them when their piece [*100,000 Lux*](http://www.northeastofnorth.com/?event=100000-lux) was featured as part of Dundee's 2012 NEoN festival.
 A site specific performance using the coloured lighting on one of Abertay University's main buildings, combined with a striking soundtrack derived from solar observations, *100,000 Lux* marked Quartic Llama out as not your average game developer.
 Their collaboration with the National Theatre of Scotland, *Other*, is a location based augmented reality experience set in the streets of Dundee.
 At first glance it has little in common with either regular games or a piece like *100,000 Lux*, but after talking with Malath Abbas, an artist, designer and one of the founders of Quartic Llama, it's easier to pull together the threads running through their work.

 The identity that Quartic Llama present on their website is actually quite enigmatic.
 According to Malath, this is a deliberate ploy to draw people in.
 For him, crafting an image is all about telling a story.